-The Higher Education Opportunity Act enacted on August 14, 2008, requires institutions that maintain on-campus student housing facilities to publish an Annual Fire Safety Report that contains information about campus fire safety practices and standards of the institution.
-The following Report details all information required by this Act for the UMBC campus.
+The Higher Education Opportunity Act requires institutions that maintain on-campus student housing facilities to publish an Annual Fire Safety Report that contains information about campus fire safety practices and standards of the institution.
+The following report details all information required by this act for the UMBC campus.